enkidevs/curriculum/sql/dml/intro-dml/intro-dml.md

 - updating
 - deleting

-Let's not waste any time, and see how you can insert data into your tables.
+Let's see how you can insert data into your tables.

 ---